Now that you’ve set up your insurance features, you can start submitting insurance claims. Woo-hoo!

 Let’s get started!

-The billing workflow begins by entering patient’s insurance information inside their profile.
-This process is known as creating a new “Claim” in Jane.
+The billing workflow begins by entering patient insurance information inside their profile.
+This is done by setting up a new Insurance Policy.

-Once created, a Claim can be attached to any appointment covered by that specific insurance payer.
+Once an Insurance Policy has been created, it can be attached to any appointment covered by that specific insurance payer.

 Entering Patient Insurance

-To create a patient claim, you can begin from two main areas; The Patient’s Profile or from their Appointment.
+To create a patient insurance policy, you can begin from two main areas; The Patient’s Profile or from their Appointment.

 Here’s a quick video reviewing the steps: